AckerlyXu/heima/articles/storage/storage-migration-to-premium-storage.md

 Update-AzureVM  -VM $vm
 ```

->[!NOTE]
-> There may be additional steps necessary to support your application that are not be covered by this guide.

 > [!NOTE]
->There may be additional steps necessary to support your application that is not be covered by this guide.
+> There may be additional steps necessary to support your application that is not be covered by this guide.
+>
+>

 ### Checking and plan backup
 Once the new VM is up and running, access it using the same login id and password is as the original VM, and verify that everything is working as expected.
 All the settings, including the striped volumes, would be present in the new VM.